LibraryCarpentry/lc-spreadsheets/episodes/05-exporting-data.md

 ---
 title: Exporting data from spreadsheets
-teaching: 0
+teaching: 10
 exercises: 0
 questions:
-  - "Key question"
+  - What problems are there with Excel files?
+  - How can these problems be solved?
 objectives:
   - Store spreadsheet data in universal file formats.
   - Export data from a spreadsheet to a .csv file.
 keypoints:
-  - "First key point."
+  - Use .csv file format for data storage and processing

 authors:
   # - Jez Cope